XUAN-FENG9/Rates-Pricing-Quant-Library/13_gaussain_libor_market_model_lmm/README.md

 P(t,T)
 $$

-denote the time-$t$ price of a zero-coupon bond paying one unit at maturity $T$.
+denote the time- $t$ price of a zero-coupon bond paying one unit at maturity $T$.

 The simple-compounded forward rate for interval $[T_i,T_{i+1}]$ is defined by: